holepunchto/pear-docs/tools/hyperssh.md

 ### Windows RDP

-Hyperssh can also be used with Windows RDP to remotely log in to user windows machines over Hyperswarm.
+Hyperssh can also be used with Windows RDP to remotely log in to Windows machines over Hyperswarm.

 **On the computer (ensure RDP is enabled) and user want to login to (server), run:**